Zen-Watch/zen-watch-ifttt-cloud-functions/README.md

 We plan to add to more fun IFTTT recipes to this open-source repository over the coming weeks and months!
 Stay tuned!

-We have added a folder for different languages - Javascript, Python, Rust.
-Pl
+We have added a folder for different languages & environments - Javascript, Python, Rust, AWS, Google Cloud, Azure, Cloudflare Workers

 ### Ideas
 You can use this IFTTT Cloud Functions pattern to build any recipies.
 Some samples are given below: